What IDEA Says

 - ensure that IFSP teams are aware of and adhere to transition planning timelines.

-- along with parents and other providers, can advocate for federal and state resources to allow their state to adopt the option of an extended Part C program.
+- advocate, along with parents and other providers, for federal and state resources to allow their state to adopt the option of an extended Part C program.